24 Flint Restaurants to Whet Your Appetite

 Italia Gardens

-Established during the Great Depression in 1931, Italia Gardens on Miller Rd. was the first Italian restaurant to open in Flint.
+Established during the Great Depression in 1931, Italia Gardens was the first Italian restaurant to open in Flint.

 Grill of India

-Serving authentic Indian cuisine, Grill of India on Linden Rd. is worth the experience because you can expect recipes that have been perfected over centuries.
+Serving authentic Indian cuisine, Grill of India is worth the experience because you can expect recipes that have been perfected over centuries.
 Indian dishes are some of the most diverse in the world, and the chefs bring that to life in their cooking.

 Xolo

-For the best tacos and tequila in downtown Flint Michigan, head to the Xolo Latin street food eatery and tequila bar on Saginaw St. The taco menu is absolutely delightful, and the bar features more than 75 tequilas.
+For the best tacos and tequila in downtown Flint, head to the Xolo.
+The taco menu is absolutely delightful, and the bar features over 75 tequilas.

-You can sample the spirits in flights, and don’t forget to order a specialty margarita.
+Customers can sample the spirits in flights, but can also order specialty margaritas if the mood strikes.

-On the east side of Flint, you can find more authentic Mexican food at Cocina Mio on Davison Rd.
+On the east side of Flint, you can find more authentic Mexican food at Cocina Mio.
 Everything on the menu is freshly made, including the tortillas.
 You can order everything from breakfast tacos and enchiladas to menudo.

 The Good Beans Cafe

-A premier cafe in the Entertainment District, The Good Beans Cafe on Grand Traverse St. features imported coffee blends that tantalize your senses.
+As a premier cafe in the Entertainment District, The Good Beans Cafe features imported coffee blends that tantalize your senses.
 The menu includes everything from espresso and Americano to fruit smoothies and lemonade.

 You can even order a small bite to eat — bagels, muffins, scones, soup, protein bars, and more — to go with your beverage.